 How does ICER share the HPCC with MSU researchers?

 In general, all users submit ‘batch programs’ to our scheduling system and wait for parts of the cluster to become available for them to use.
 The main HPC cluster is not immediately available for users to log-in and run a program.
 Instead users write their programs and then submit a request, also called a ‘job’, for them to run on the cluster.
 This job request specifies how much time and how much of the computing resources they will need.
 Based on these criteria, as well as how long the job has been waiting to run, the scheduling system then assigns these jobs to nodes when they are ready.
 Users are limited by the number of jobs and the maximum amount of resources that they may run at any given time.
 If these limits are hit then their pending jobs are held until one of their currently-running jobs ends.
 This way a single user cannot overutilize the system.

-MSU iCER is a unit under the Vice President for Research and Graduate Studies (VPRGS).
+MSU ICER is a unit under the Office of Research and Innovation.
 IT Services falls under the MSU CIO.